lizlaw/lizlaw.github.io/index.md

 This site is under (long-term) "construction".
 For now, see either [my github repositories](https://github.com/lizlaw) for, surprise, my github repositories, or [my workingconservation](https://workingconservation.wordpress.com) for info about my work.

-For now, I'll use this site as a log of MoonBoard problems that I have completed - because I've found it really difficult to find lists of problems for somewhat vertically challenged (160cm) V3 level climbers who want to start out on the MoonBoard to get better.
+For now, I'll use this site as a log of MoonBoard problems that I have completed - because I've found it really difficult to find lists of problems for somewhat vertically challenged V3 level climbers who want to start out on the MoonBoard to get better.
+For the record, I am 160cm, female, not particularly young or strong, and not at all wraith-like.
+My somewhat arthritic fingers mean I can't/don't full-crimp, and I have to schedule a lot of recovery into my climbing week.
+Also, for the record, I know this page is not necessarily easy to find, but at least it exists and one day I'll get around to posting the list elsewhere.

 These are for the 2019 setup with all hold sets.